-As 2019 comes to a close, we take a look at the current freight market and the factors that have shaped it throughout the year, and what may be coming in 2020.
+As 2019 came to a close, we took a look at the freight market and the factors that shaped it throughout the year, and what may be coming both in 2020 and beyond.

-Bob Voltmann, president and CEO at Transportation Industries Association, recently spoke at Trimble’s in.sight user conference + expo and gave an update on what the market looks like for shippers, carriers and third-party logistics (3PLs) providers.
+Bob Voltmann, then-president and CEO at Transportation Industries Association, spoke at Trimble’s 2019 in.sight user conference + expo and gave an update on what the market looks like for shippers, carriers and third-party logistics (3PLs) providers.

 External market pressures

 One troubling insight Voltmann shared is that consumer confidence in the economy is middling at best.
-With a potential recession looming on the horizon in 2021 and new tariffs, many companies have stocked up on inventory in recent months and are now sitting on it.
+With a potential recession looming on the horizon in 2021 and new tariffs, many companies have stocked up on inventory.

-Near-term changes that could affect the market include the 2020 election, changes to the Affordable Care Act and infrastructure funding bills backed by fuel tax increases.
-Voltmann points to additional factors such as potential hours-of-service (HOS) rule changes and autonomous trucks as things to keep an eye on in coming years, but currently are not meaningfully affecting the market.
+Changes that could affect the market include the 2020 election, changes to the Affordable Care Act and infrastructure funding bills backed by fuel tax increases.
+Voltmann pointed to additional factors such as potential hours-of-service (HOS) rule changes and autonomous trucks as things to keep an eye on in coming years, but currently are not meaningfully affecting the market.

-“You can’t spend 12 phone calls to get a truck onto a load when margins are down,” Voltmann says – it’s inefficient and simply unsustainable.
+“You can’t spend 12 phone calls to get a truck onto a load when margins are down,” Voltmann said – it’s inefficient and simply unsustainable.

-Overall, Voltmann predicts that trucking rates will stay compressed until the economy heats up, or smaller companies leave the marketplace, especially later in the year.
+Overall, Voltmann predicted that trucking rates will stay compressed until the economy heats up, or smaller companies leave the marketplace.
 “Economists have predicted that smaller trucking companies that aren’t operating on a TMS and running their businesses as cash will see major failures at the end of 2019 and early 2020.”

 Sky’s the limit

-Although the market is currently skewed in favor of shippers, Voltmann says the sky is the limit for 3PLs.
+Although the market is currently skewed in favor of shippers, Voltmann said the sky is the limit for 3PLs.

 “You are the disruptors,” he said.
 “There’s no limit to where the market can go.
 It’s been growing for the past eight years, and there’s a need for 3PLs.”